Credit Score Frequently Asked Questions

 Which credit score do lenders use?

 There’s not one specific credit score used by lenders.
 They may use a FICO Score or VantageScore.
 And they can get these scores through any of the three credit bureaus.
 They can also use different score versions.
-To find out what a particular lender uses, try asking which credit score they pull or check the Credit Pulls Database.
+To find out what a particular lender uses, try asking which credit score they pull.
 Back to Top

 What credit scores are needed to buy a house?